Is coastal decor still on trend? Interior designers decide whether this style is a classic or cliché

 'Textural area rugs made of natural fibers will give you a coastal look without breaking your budget.
 By blending classic coastal elements with modern design principles, individuals can create spaces that feel timeless and for today, ensuring their coastal decor remains stylish for years to come!'

 So, the general consensus agrees that coastal decor is still on trend, it's simply a case of tasteful execution.
-'In my extensive experience in construction and interior design, coastal decor has consistently emerged as one of the most timeless styles,' says interior designer Janette Mallory
+'In my extensive experience in construction and interior design, coastal decor has consistently emerged as one of the most timeless styles,' says interior designer Janette Mallory.

 'It remains at the forefront of design trends, skillfully evolving to mirror contemporary preferences while retaining its intrinsic appeal,' she adds.
 Although it might not be surging in popularity right now, there is always a place for this design style.
 With the right choices, you can create a scheme that feels fresh, relaxed and timeless.

-Molly joined the Homes & Gardens interiors team at the start of 2024 as a content editor.
-Her undergraduate degree was in Magazine Journalism and Production, which she studied at the University of Gloucestershire.
-Before joining Homes & Gardens, she worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to the best places to source pre-loved homeware.
+I joined the Homes & Gardens interiors team at the start of 2024 as the kitchens & bathrooms editor.
+My undergraduate degree was in Magazine Journalism and Production, which I studied at the University of Gloucestershire.
+Before joining Homes & Gardens, I worked for two interiors titles across both print and digital channels, writing about a range of topics from room design ideas and decorating trends to timeless kitchen schemes and the best places to source pre-loved homeware.